napmany/llmsnap/docs/configuration.md

     # - useful for stopping commands managed by another system
     # - the upstream's process id is available in the ${PID} macro
     #
-    # When empty, llama-swap has this default behaviour:
+    # When empty, llmsnap has this default behaviour:
     # - on POSIX systems: a SIGTERM signal is sent
     # - on Windows, calls taskkill to stop the process
     # - processes have 5 seconds to shutdown until forceful termination is attempted